“Divergent problems, as it were, force us to strain ourselves to a level above ourselves.”

 B. F. Schumacher

-I know it is customary to let readers know something about the blogger – so here goes (with limitations.
+I know it is customary to let readers know something about the blogger – so here goes (with limitations).
 Facts: Female, MBA, doctorate in English literature, retired from career in the management side (mostly) of academia, Yankee transplanted to North Carolina for the weather and the hills.
-And aging.
+And an abiding interest in aging.
 Old age has long been a concern of mine and entering it has only intensified things.
 I am aware that I was somewhat unconscious (sometimes downright comatose) during my earlier phases – youth, young adulthood, middle age – but I set out to have a more conscious old age.

 The title of this blog takes its title from a list of resolutions that Jonathan Swift drew up when he was young so that he would not have the kind of old age that he was having to put up with by those around him.
 Mostly, Swift did not keep his resolutions.
 Mostly, no one does.
 But he at least thought about it.
 Incidently, I wrote my dissertation on the subject of the changes in attitudes toward aging in the Enlightenment period, and used the Struldbrugg episode (look it up!) in Gulliver’s Travels as a pivot from which to look at earlier and later portrayals of aging.
 I will eventually post the abstract of that lengthy document here, and perhaps even a link to the library where it resides in dusty obscurity.
 I did learn some interesting things, though, and will surely reference them in my musings here.